ganeshh123/browser-video-live-recorder/readme.md

 ## Things it needs / current bugs

-Imo, most needed feature: filesize tracker.
-Ondata event should fire and update a "x MB" message.

-A 'max size' feature.
-Stop recording before/upon video reaches a certain filesize (user decides).

-Pause/play + webm duration metadata = bugged.

-Title metadata would be nice.

-Seeking video stops recording, not something that should happen, really.
-Call `requestData` or whatever, then pause and wait for onplaying event, then resume.
-Works?
-Not?
-Dunno.

-Adblockers are breaking opening the preview.
-No way around that.

 Webm framerate, bitrate, and sample rate are not same as original.
 Filesizes blow up.

 1 frame video (probably) does not work.
 Metadata segment completely missing, createObjectURL makes a corrupt video for preview, all that.
 Downloading still works, although video is black and obviously no duration metadata tag.
 Does not display an error message.
 Don't know where an error pops up, if anywhere.
 See/ask for 'wtf.webm'.